5 Lighting Principles for Parks & Plazas

 0.1 fc

-Lighting pollution includes artificial sky glow, trespass and glare.
-The upward light obscures dark sky, resulting more difficult astronomy observation.
+Lighting pollution includes artificial sky glow, trespass, and glare.
+The upward light obscures the dark sky, resulting in more difficult astronomy observation.
 While the sideward light lit up surrounding areas that do not need illumination, causing light trespass.
 Glare will cause visual discomfort or disability.

 Lighting pollution is not only harmful to human health but also the plants and animals.
 Humans are daytime species.
-So do most of animals.
-The biological rhythm of humans, plants and animals are affected by lighting.
+So do most of the animals.
+The biological rhythm of humans, plants, and animals is affected by lighting.

-Generally speaking, lighting pollution is resulted as poorly shielded light.
-Full cut-off artificial fixtures are eligible for parks and plazas as the widespread lights are shielded and limited in glare zone.
-Bollard lights are widely used for parks and plazas with minimum lighting pollution and appreciate illuminance, fully filled the needs for increasing visibility and offering way guidance for visitors.
-The shortcoming of bollard light is the susceptible vandalism due to the lower height around 3.5 feet.
+Generally speaking, lighting pollution results in poorly shielded light.
+Full cut-off artificial fixtures are eligible for parks and plazas as the widespread lights are shielded and limited in glare zones.
+Bollard lights are widely used for parks and plazas with minimum lighting pollution and appreciate illuminance, fully filling the need for increasing visibility and offering way guidance for visitors.
+The shortcoming of the bollard light is the susceptibility to vandalism due to the lower height around 3.5 feet.

 AGC LED bollard light

-Fourth, the lighting fixtures should be able to withstand outdoor environment
+Fourth, the lighting fixtures should be able to withstand the outdoor environment

-As parks and plazas are located in outdoors, lighting fixture should be able to withstand harsh environment, like the heavy rain and/or snow.
-Heavy rain may impact the fixtures and the water may seep into the interior of fixtures, damaging the electrical network.
-Snow may pile up and bending the fixtures.
-Rain, snow and dust removal are critical for lighting fixtures to handle the outdoor environment.
+As parks and plazas are located outdoors, lighting fixtures should be able to withstand harsh environments, like heavy rain and/or snow.
+Heavy rain may impact the fixtures and the water may seep into the interior of the fixtures, damaging the electrical network.
+Snow may pile up and bend the fixtures.
+Rain, snow, and dust removal are critical for lighting fixtures to handle the outdoor environment.

-The protections for lighting fixtures to against outdoor environment include waterproof, dust-proof, anti-corrosion and mechanical impacts.
-Numeric classifications for the degree of protections are related to IP rating and IK rating.
-Water and dust protection level is mostly expressed by two numbers followed by IP.
-“I” represents the level of protection against solid matter, the highest level is 6, while “P” represents the level of protection against water, the highest level is 8.
+The protections for lighting fixtures against outdoor environments include waterproof, dust-proof, anti-corrosion, and mechanical impacts.
+Numeric classifications for the degree of protection are related to IP rating and IK rating.
+Water and dust protection levels are mostly expressed by two numbers followed by IP.
+“I” represents the level of protection against solid matter, the highest level is 6, while “P” represents the level of protection against water, and the highest level is 8.
 IK rating consists of two numbers, namely IK01, IK02, IK03, IK04, IK05, IK06, IK07, IK08, IK09 and IK10.
 The higher the number is, the better the protection.

 Fifth, use cost-effective and energy-saving lighting system

-Lighting system is mainly composed of light source and the controls.
+The lighting system is mainly composed of light sources and controls.

 Light source

-Light source should be energy-saving, long lifespan and low maintenance.
-Comparison of different light sources is as followed:
+Light sources should be energy-saving, long lifespan, and low maintenance.
+The comparison of different light sources is as follows:

 Lamp Type